Interested in learning about other popular fabric steamers? Be sure to see our other articles about some of the best!

 2. Best Clothes Steamer Heating Element

 Wattage and voltage capability are both very important considerations when choosing a steamer.
 Steam build-up time is directly related to wattage in that the higher the wattage, the faster steam will be available.
 That can be important when traveling because you’re usually not in the mode of allowing extra time for steaming.
 Higher wattage also translates directly to a more powerful steam flow.
-Together faster build-up time and higher steam flow will save you time.
+Together, faster build-up time and higher steam flow will save you time.
 It’s reasonable to expect your the best clothes steamer to have 600 watts of power or more.

 3. What about voltage?

 If you know your trips will include overseas travel, then you need to make sure that the handheld steamer you choose has dual voltage capability.
 That means both 120 and 240 volts.
 Also, don’t forget the adapters for the plug.
 Some travel steamers have them and some don’t.
-If your doesn’t come with the adapters you will need to get a set at extra cost.
+If yours doesn’t come with the adapters you will need to get a set at extra cost.

 4. Can it take the heat?